learn-academy-2019-charlie/ruby-assessment-tsengrandy/ruby.md

 #### 4. Name three possible non-inheritance relationships between ruby objects?

 //Your Answer
+has many
+belongs to
+has many of each other

 //Googled Answer
+Three important relationships in Ruby are known as ‘belongs to…’, ‘has many…’, and “has many of each other”.
+The ‘belongs to’ and ‘has many’ relationships are considered to be the inverse of one another.
+If one class belongs to another, it will have the name of the class that it belongs to listed under attr_accessor.
+Then set the writer method to equal an instance of the class it belongs to.
+Typically, a film will have just one director and therefore belongs to that director.
+If a class has many of another, it will have an array of the second class in its initialize method.
+To add song instances to that array, use an instance method called “add_<element_name>”on the initial class
+(the one that has many of the other).
+For this example, we are looking at the relationship between directors and films.
+Typically, a director will have multiple films.
+This relationship is slightly more complicated to express in code, but draws on the previous two relationships.
+Both of the previous programatic language has to be built into both classes.
+For this example, we are looking at the relationship between films and actors.
+Typically, actors have many films that they are in, and films have many actors in them.

 #### 5. What do we call the #{} convention used below?
 What is it accomplishing?
 String interpolation.
 It lets you easily read the output by inputting variables directly inside a string.